 Another option for an extended visit to an attraction where you can’t leave your dog behind is to find someone to look after them, either at a kennel or with an individual dog sitter.

 On the other hand, when we stayed near Inverness in Scotland and took a day trip to the Orkney Islands (which is dog-friendly except for the extra coach transfer from Inverness), we were delighted to find one Airbnb that also offered dog-sitting, for a small fee.
-There are also many websites listing dog sitters in different countries you can turn to.

 Option 4: Leave Your Dog in Your Car, With Caution

-Before travelling with my dog overseas, I never considered leaving my dog in my car.
+Before travelling with my dog overseas, I would never considered leaving my dog in my car.
 This was partially as we’re from Sydney in Australia, which frequently has warm weather.

 However, a few weeks into our travels with our dog in Europe, we were confronted with a dilemma.
 We were wanting to visit a monastery in Portugal, while driving between our accommodation.
 Our dog naturally wasn’t allowed inside, but it was drizzling rain and 13C (55F), and I knew he would prefer staying inside the car, snug underneath his blanket in his bed…

 So, we ended up leaving him in the car, and when we returned an hour later, he was completely fine.
 We’ve since done this other times in Europe, when the weather has been cooler (such as in Spring and Autumn), keeping a close eye on the temperature and ideally parking under shelter (indoor carparks are handy) or in the shade as well.